Automotive industry company news

 MarketLine's Company Mergers & Acquisitions (M&A), Partnerships & Alliances and Investments reports offer a comprehensive breakdown of the organic and inorganic growth activity undertaken by an organi...

-Automotive Manufacturing in Colombia industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2009-13, and forecast to...
+Introduction Trucks in Europe industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2009-13, and forecast to 2018)...

 - THE WEEK THAT WAS - Diesel developments

 - Federal-Mogul on trends in the plug market - Q&A

 - Comment - emissions 'failures' hardly a surprise